open-telemetry/opentelemetry-go-instrumentation/CONTRIBUTING.md

 ### Pull Requests

-Development of this project is done using the [forking model](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+Development of this repository is done using the [forking model](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 Once you have changes on a branch of your fork that you would like to proposed to this project [create a pull request (PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 If you are still working to finalize your PR, but would like to publish something publicly, create the PR as a draft.